ankiitkumar07/foodieElephant/README.md

 # README

-This application is developed by <%= link_to 'Ankit Kumar', 'https:www.twitter.com/meankitkumar' %>.
+This application is developed by Ankit Kumar.

 Foodie Elephant is a Restaurant based in the city of Bikaner in India.